tttapa/RPi-Cpp-Toolchain/README.md

 Make sure mDNS is setup correctly, so that GDB can find the RPi at the address `rpi3.local`, and that you have a `.ssh/config` file with a config for the Raspberry Pi, called `RPi3`.

 You also need a cross-platform version of the GDB client on your computer.
 This can be installed using the `scripts/install-cross-gdb.sh` script.

+## Cross-compiling Python modules and C/C++ extensions

+The [`extra/python/cross-compile-module/spam`](extra/python/cross-compile-module/spam) folder contains a small guide explaining how to cross-compile Python modules for the Raspberry Pi.